xk1234/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.
 * 2b.
 The user provides tags with invalid format.
     * 2b1.
 AddressBook shows an error message.
       Use case resumes at step 1.
+* 2c.
+No contacts are currently shown.
+    * 2c1.
+AddressBook shows an error message.
+      Use case resumes at step 1.

 **Use case: UC8 - Send Bulk Messages**